Kotlin/kotlin-by-example/examples/03_special_classes/02_Enum.md

 4. The default `toString` returns the name of the instance, here `"RED"`.
 5. Calls a method on an enum instance.
 6. Calls a method via enum class name.
+7. True as the rgb for `YELLOW` and the rgb value of `RED` share some bits